 - Family: Bovidae

-It has also adapted quite well too, and subsequently established itself in, other regions.
-These include Europe, Australia, and both North and South America.
+However, it also adapted quite well to, and subsequently established itself in, several other regions of the globe.
+These alternate introduced regions include Europe, Australia, and both North America and South America.

-The entire herd sleeps together at night, with the calves placed in the center, and the bulls sleeping along the outer rim, with the horns facing outwards.
+The species also evolved an effective defense pattern.
+The entire herd sleeps together at night, with the calves placed in the center.
+Furthermore, the larger bulls sleep along the outer rim, with the horns facing outwards.

-The Ankole-Watusi holds the (dubious) distinction of being one of the earliest confirmed domesticated animals.
+Due to its many incredible attributes, the Ankole-Watusi holds the dubious distinction of being one of the earliest confirmed domesticated animals.
 Records indicate that its domestication began at least 6,000 years ago.